vipup/cabcraft/traffic-wars/REFACTORING-SUMMARY.md

 ## ✅ Completed: Full React Component Architecture

-Successfully refactored the single-file HTML/JS application into a professional, modular React-based architecture.
+Successfully refactored the Phaser.js application into a professional, modular React-based architecture.
+All old files and resources have been cleaned up.

 ## 📊 Metrics